AElfProject/aelf-docs/docs/quick-start/explore-running-aelf-side-chain/index.md

 ---
 sidebar_position: 4
-title: Requesting the Creation of a Side Chain
+title: Creation of a Side Chain
 description: How to create a side chain ?
 ---

-# Requesting the Creation of a Side Chain
+# Creation of a Side Chain

 Side chains can be created in the aelf ecosystem to enable scalability.
 This section introduces the process in detail.